Barnabas Tinkasimire: Political career

-Tinkasimire was elected from then Buyaga constituency in 2006 Kibaale District on ticket of NRM and since then to date.
-In 2017, he defied the advice of the NRM party leadership that all members of NRM caucus in the parliament should vote to remove the 75 years age limit for presidential candidates to allow President Museveni run for another term in office.
-He was tagged “rebel MP” along with 29 other NRM MPs caucus members in the parliament.
-He then left the party and joined People Power and was appointed coordinator for Bunyoro sub region.
-He did not stay long in People Power party before he returned to his former party NRM after meeting with President Museveni along with 16 other “rebel MPs” in the build up to 2021 general elections.
-After his return to NRM, he tagged the People Power “a political club” during an interview with NBS TV Morning Breeze Show.
+Tinkasimire was first elected in 2006 from then-Buyaga constituency, now Kibaale District, on the NRM ticket.
+In 2017, Tinkasimire was one of 29 MPs labeled “rebel MPs" by his party for his opposition against the removal of the age limit for presidential candidates, which would allow President Yoweri Museveni to remain in office beyond 75 years age limit.
+He subsequently left the party and joined People Power, Our Power, serving as the appointed coordinator for Bunyoro sub-region.
+He left People Power and returned to his former party after meeting with President Museveni along with 16 other “rebel MPs” in the build up to the 2021 general election.
+After his return to NRM, he tagged the People Power as “a political club” during an interview with NBS TV Morning Breeze Show.
+He lost his MP seat in the 2026 elections.